mahmud97/DailyStudy-CodingProblem/Machine Learning Basics.md

 - then training ar por amra weight tuning kori using gradient descent algorithm
 - sigmoid function use kore amra sob value ke 0 and 1 ar modde tune korte pari
 - Neural network a feature extraction ar jonno convolution and pulling layer use kora hoi ar dense layer a classification kori
+- The best thing about deep learning that it can learn by itself if we provide sufficient data